MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: Beyond the LHC -- the FCC at 100 TeV

 \subsection{The Physics Reach of the MEDICI HIP Detector}

-The MEDICI HIP detector takes the form of a polyhedral ``ball" with radius 1m.
+The MEDICI HIP detector takes the form of a polyhedral ``ball" with radius 1~m.
 The passive detector technology utilized is the same as that used in MoEDAL.
 The big difference being that the detector is placed directly around the IP with no other intervening detector material.
-Assuming Drell-Yan production on monopole-pairs and using the analysis procedures, parameters and calibration used by MoEDAL for the LHC the mass limits that we can reach for 3 ab$^{-1}$ at the 100 TeV FCC-pp machine are shown in Table~\ref{tab:monopole-lims}
+Assuming Drell-Yan production on monopole-pairs and using the analysis procedures, parameters and calibration used by MoEDAL for the LHC the mass limits that we can reach for 3~ab$^{-1}$ at the 100~TeV FCC-hh machine are shown in Table~\ref{tab:monopole-lims}.

-As can be seen from Table~\ref{tab:monopole-lims} at the 100 TeV FCC-pp machine one can push the search for Magnetic Monopoles up to around 25 Tev/$c^{2}$, depending on the charge and spin of the magnetic monopole.
+As can be seen from Table~\ref{tab:monopole-lims} at the 100~TeV FCC-hh machine one can push the search for MMs up to around 25~Tev/$c^{2}$, depending on the charge and spin of the magnetic monopole.